lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 03:23 PM)_

 > Iris snorts.
-> Because I can see what you’re looking at.
+> Because I can see what you're looking at.

 **PlasmaPerson** _(28-Oct-18 03:23 PM)_

-> t!8ball does Chomsky go to the cockpit to find out where they are headed
+t!8ball does Chomsky go to the cockpit to find out where they are headed

 **Tatsumaki** _(28-Oct-18 03:23 PM)_